To honor and educate the whole child by equally engaging body, mind, emotion, and spirit.

 The vision for Spirit of the Lake Community School (SLCS) began in 2010 with a book study group.
 A small gathering of engaged parents was searching for an educational model that honored the whole child, used a compassionate approach to enliven children's natural joy in learning, and brought a curriculum deeply informed by child development.
 The Waldorf educational approach resonated and was adopted as the inspiration for our unique curriculum.

 In 2012, these same parents hired faculty, formed a board, and opened the doors of SLCS at the old Howard Gnesen Elementary School.
 While the site provided large, sunny classrooms and an ideal outdoor play area for the children, the long drive proved to be a barrier for many parents.
-The grade school is now located in shared space at the old Chester Park UMC, and the mixed-age Kinderfarm program is based at a small hobby farm.
+The grade school is now located in the Chester Bowl neighborhood, and the mixed-age KinderFarm program is based at Kenwood Lutheran Church.

 In 2014, SLCS was granted non-profit status.